margorski/atarivcs-template/Readme.md

-# Atari VCS project template using K65 compiler
+# K65 compiler templates

-Project use K65 compiler, Stella emulator and very simple makefile to build project.

-You need to set K65_PATH environment variables pointing to root folder of K65 SDK.
-And Stella.exe needs to be put inside K65_PATH\bin directory.
+My own small project templates using K65 compilers for different platforms.
+Every template is set in seperate directory.
+Every template needs to have set K65_PATH environmental variable pointing to K65 SDK root directory and emulator binaries needs to be place inside K65_PATH\bin directory.